alexpolonsky/doswah.com/_posts/2014-11-09-assembling-an-online-trumps-game.md

 	<img src="/images/trumps/trumps-hand-1.png">
 </figure>

-What we can say happen is that after Player C threw, Player D could not beat the 4 of HEARTS.
-Next Player A throws a 9 of HEARTS because he assumes the 4 of HEARTS his partner threw will win.
-Now Player B throws the 2 of HEARTS, thus winning a pack for his team.
+Player C throws and declares HEARTS as the suit in play.
+Player D could not beat the 4 of HEARTS so he throws any heart, in this scenario he throws the 6 of HEARTS.
+Next Player A throws a 9 of HEARTS because heassumes the 4 of HEARTS his partner threw will win.
+Now Player B throws the 2 of HEARTS, resulting in his team winning a pack.
 Just a taste of how rough this game can be.
 Since Player B won, he will start the next round.

 1. Player B throws 7 of DIAMONDS
 2. Player C throws ACE of DIAMONDS